 In order for a person to be extradited to another state, the state requesting extradition must procure a written document to the government where the fugitive resides.
 This document is called a “governor's warrant.”
 The governor must sign off on the written extradition request after ensuring all the proper procedures have been met under the Uniform Criminal Extradition Act.
 The warrant requesting the fugitive's arrest is listed with the United States National Crime Information Center (NCIC), so all police agencies in Arapahoe, Boulder, or El Paso County, or anywhere in the United States can arrest the fugitive if they encounter that person.

-Arrest by Local
+Arrest by Local Law Enforcement

 Once the governor has signed the Governor's Warrant, local police in Littleton, Centennial, or Highlands Ranch, or across cities throughout Colorado will arrest the fugitive if he is found in our state, and hold them until the foreign state can arrange to transfer them to face prosecution and trial.

-front of a CO Judge
+Hearing in front of a CO Judge

 After a person has been arrested in Colorado under the foreign state's Governor's Warrant for extradition, they will be allowed to request and appear at a procedural hearing called the Writ of Habeas Corpus.
 This is essentially a civil court case.
 This hearing isn't designed to examine the truthfulness of the charges, or whether or not the arrested person is innocent or guilty.
 Instead, it is designed to ensure that proper procedures are being followed during the extradition process.
 Work with one of our experienced criminal defense attorneys, who may be able to work with the foreign court to allow you to post bond to avoid a lengthy ride in a prison van to another state.

-you avoid a lengthy trip across state lines in a prison van.
+Early involvement of a criminal lawyer may help you avoid a lengthy trip across state lines in a prison van.

 How an Expert Criminal Defense Lawyer Can Help